PCL MS 140 Joan Kahn Collection

 |Scope and Content|

-The Joan Kahn Collection houses notes and reviews about some of the books Joan Kahn edited.
-All of the miscellaneous articles and notes were removed from books from Joan Kahn's estate donated to the Browne Popular Culture Library by Olivia Kahn.
+The Joan Kahn Collection includes correspondence and press clippings, mostly related to authors Joan Kahn worked with or books that she edited.
+All of the items from the collection were removed from books from Joan Kahn's estate donated to the Browne Popular Culture Library by her sister, Olivia Kahn.

 Researchers interested in the mystery-suspense genre, as well as in the craft of mystery writing and publication, will find this collection useful.